-Roberto Granados is a classical and flamenco guitarist, ukuleleist, and composer from Hayward, California.
+Roberto Granados is a guitarist and composer from Hayward, California.
 First inspired at a young age by the music of Jimi Hendrix, Roberto began studying guitar at the age of six with Hungarian classical guitarist Gyorgy Vass.
 At the age of eight, he also became a student of Bay Area flamenco guitar virtuoso Jason McGuire.
 Since then, Roberto has studied with distinguished guitarists Marc Teicholz and Sergio Assad of the San Francisco Conservatory of Music, and has taken masterclasses from numerous prominent guitarists including Diego del Morao, Paco Serrano, Juan Manuel Cañizares, Ben Verdery, Martha Masters, David Leisner, Berta Rojas, David Tanenbaum, Muriel Anderson, Douglas Lora, and Carlos Barbosa-Lima.

 Since beginning his study of the guitar, Roberto has taken part in performances across the nation.
 At the age of nine, he was selected to perform on NPR’s “From the Top,” playing La Catedral by Paraguayan guitarist and composer Augustín Barrios Mangoré.